ofiwg/libfabric/man/fi_psm.7.md

 The *psm2* provider runs over the PSM 2.x interface that is supported by the Intel Omni-Path Fabric.
 PSM 2.x has all the PSM 1.x features plus a set of new functions with enhanced capability.
-Since PSM 1.x and PSM 2.x is not ABI compatible the *psm2* provider only works with PSM 2.x and doesn't support Intel TrueScale Fabric.
+Since PSM 1.x and PSM 2.x are not ABI compatible the *psm2* provider only works with PSM 2.x and doesn't support Intel TrueScale Fabric.
 On the other hand, the *psm* provider can work with the psm2-compat library, which exposes a PSM 1.x interface over the Intel Omni-Path Fabric.